rapid7/metasploit-payloads/c/meterpreter/README.md

 As of [commit
 a2888b1b4862819c9aae81bf46d8c92d8164c598](https://github.com/rapid7/meterpreter/commit/a2888b1b4862819c9aae81bf46d8c92d8164c598),
-Meterpreter is built with [Visual Studio 2013 Express for Desktop][vs_express] or any paid version of [Visual Studio 2013][vs_paid].
+Windows Meterpreter is built with [Visual Studio 2013 Express for Desktop][vs_express] or any paid version of [Visual Studio 2013][vs_paid].
 Earlier toolsets on Windows are no longer supported -- this includes Visual Studio 2012.
 Make sure that the version that you